OPxKK/Book-Recommender-System/README.md

 # Book-Recommender-System

- ## Project has performed using Recommender System methods namely Popularity Based Recommender System, Collaborative Filtering Based Recommender System
+ ## Project has been performed using Recommender System methods namely Popularity Based Recommender System, Collaborative Filtering Based Recommender System

 **Libraries used in this project**